oktadev/spring-boot-angular-example/TUTORIAL.md

 You’ve just created an Angular app that talks to a Spring Boot API using cross-domain requests.
 Congratulations!

 ## Source Code
 You can find the source code associated with this article [on GitHub](https://github.com/oktadeveloper/spring-boot-angular-example).
-If you find any bugs, please file an issue on GitHub, or ask your question on Stack Overflow with the "okta" tag.
+If you find any bugs, please file an issue on GitHub, or ask your question on Stack Overflow with an [okta tag](http://stackoverflow.com/questions/tagged/okta).
 Of course, you can always [ping me on Twitter](https://twitter.com/mraible) too.

 ## What’s Next?